Flying Pig Marathon: Running

 The marathon was first held in 1999 when Elly Rono of Kenya and the University of Southern Indiana (and a future 2:10 marathoner), won in the men's division.

 In 2002, overall female winner Tatyana Pozdnyakova of Ukraine set the course record with a finishing time of 2:34:35 (achieved at the age of 47).

-In 2006, overall male winner Cecil Franke set the course record with a finishing time of 2:20:25.
+In 2006, overall male winner Cecil Franke held the course record for twenty years with a finishing time of 2:20:25 until Notre Dame alum Zach Kreft cut the time down by almost three minutes in 2026.

 In 2011, legally blind runner Amy McDonaugh won the race in the women's division without a guide and with a time of 2:58:14.
 (Note: McDonaugh was "completely blind in her right eye and her vision [was] 23/100 in her left eye with no peripheral sight".)

 In 2020, the race was cancelled due to the coronavirus pandemic, with all registrants given the option of either running the race virtually or transferring their entry to a later year.
 The race was postponed and offered virtually in 2021 as well.